alpptekin/EE102-Digital-Logic-Design/README.md

 # EE102-Digital-Logic-Design
 This repository contains EE102 labs and term project completed during the Fall 2025 semester.
-You can find the lab reports in the corresponding folders, and the VHDL codes inside the ZIP files.
+You can find the lab reports in the corresponding folders and the VHDL codes inside the ZIP files.
 ## Labs

 - [Lab 1](Lab01)